 Tips for the paragraph and article exercises

-Think about how you would summarise what the article is about in 2 or 3 sentences.
+Think about how you would summarise what the article is about in two or three sentences

-Think about the arugment/point of view that is being voiced throughout the article.
+Think about the argument/point of view that is being voiced throughout the article.
 What would be the counter argument if you had to make it?

-Identify 2 or 3 key issues – think about political and economic aspects
+Identify two or three key issues – think about political and economic aspects

-There may not be an obvious connection to the law firm, the interviewer may be wanting to stretch you intellectually and see how you think, whether you have an opinion that you are able to defend
+There may not be an obvious connection to the law firm.
+The interviewer may be wanting to stretch you intellectually and see how you think, and find out whether you have an opinion that you are able to defend

 Tips for the client scenarios

-You may be asked a general question such as ‘what advice would you give to the client?’ or 3 or 4 specific questions.
-For the latter it is most important to address all the questions rather than focussing on the detail of one and ignoring others.
+You may be asked a general question such as ‘what advice would you give to the client?’ or three or four specific questions.
+For the latter it is most important to address all the questions rather than focusing on the detail of one and ignoring others.

 Tips for “bundle of document” exercises